 The Reds’ opponent in the World Series was the New York Yankees.
 Right fielder Roger Maris had a memorable year as well, his 61 home runs eclipsing Babe Ruth’s single-season home run record by one.
 Teammate Mickey Mantle hit 54 homers, but his season was cut short by an injury to his left hip.

 The Yankees flexed their muscles, winning the series in five games.
-Jay won the only game for the Reds, a complete-game, 4-2 victory in Game Two.
+Jay won the only game for the Reds, a complete-game, 6-2 victory in Game Two.
 He started the deciding Game Five but was pulled in the first inning with two outs, having given up three runs.
-The Yankees got two more runs in the inning as they won the game, 13-5, and the Series.
+The Yankees got two more runs (one charged to Jay) in the inning as they won the game, 13-5, and the Series.
 Jay had Bobby Richardson picked off first base with two outs, but an error by first baseman Gordy Coleman kept the inning alive for the Yankees.
 Johnny Blanchard homered, Elston Howard doubled, and the floodgates opened up on Jay and the Reds.

 When Jay signed with Milwaukee, he invested some of his bonus money in a poultry farm in Lutz, Florida, about 40 miles from St. Petersburg.
 Now, with almost a decade in the major leagues, he was preparing for life when his career was over.
 With a partner, Allen Beard, he formed the J&B Drilling Company in the West Virginia oil country, and the company had some success finding petroleum.